rchrisarevalo/personal-website/README.md

 # UPDATES (made on November 4, 2021):

-* Dependabot detected multiple vulenerable dependencies in the codebase for this website.
+* Dependabot detected multiple vulnerable dependencies in the codebase for this website.
 I am happy to say that a majority of those dependencies (minus one since there was no immediate fix for it) have been upgraded to their latest versions.

 # Copyright Notice